dosbox-staging/dosbox-staging/CONTRIBUTING.md

 have their own coding conventions).

 Rules outlined below apply to new code landing in master branch.
-Do not do mass reformating or renaming of existing code.
+Do not do mass reformatting or renaming of existing code.

 ### Language